saycel/towers-of-power/README.md

-# Towers of Power: Development and Infrastructure
+# Towers of Power 2018: Development and Infrastructure

 In NYC we take our cellphone and wifi signals for granted.
 Its always on and we are always connected.
 This not the case for 2 billion people who lack affordable communication and 700 Million people who have no coverage at all.
 New technologies are democratizing communications infrastructure; Software defined radios, lowered hardware pricing and open source solutions have made it possible to install low cost infrastructure that can be controlled by communities instead of multinational corporations.